Volvo Concept Estate

 The rear of Concept Estate echoes the design of the Volvo 1800 ES from the early 1970s.

-The subtle inspiration from the 1800-models is also evident on several details inside the Concept Estate, such as the two-spoke steering wheel, the instrument panel and the dials.
+The subtle inspiration from the 1800-models is also evident in several details inside the Concept Estate, such as the two-spoke steering wheel, the instrument panel, and the dials.

-Robin Page explains: “The first four decades of the Volvo history was characterised by classic craftsmanship and high quality materials.
-We are merging this vital part of our brand DNA with the more recent focus on technology and smart functionality.
-In the Concept Estate we also add the creative side of Scandinavia.
+Robin Page explains: “The first four decades of the Volvo history was characterized by classic craftsmanship and high-quality materials.
+We are merging this vital part of our brand DNA with a more recent focus on technology and smart functionality.
+In the Concept Estate, we also add the creative side of Scandinavia.
 The result is an exotic interior with genuine materials and beautiful detailing.”